 Check out this contribution I posted on the SpatialLeiden GitHub repository for more details: link.
 Edit March 19th, 2026: This contribution was turned into a tutorial, using Harmony with SpatialLeiden here.

-Another interesting option is SpatialFusion, a deep-learning multimodal model for niche discovery using pathway-informed spatial niche mapping.
-Check the priprint here: SpatialFusion: A lightweight multimodal foundation model for pathway-informed spatial niche mapping.
+Other options for niche discovery include SpatialFusion, a deep-learning multimodal model for niche discovery using pathway-informed spatial niche mapping.
+Check the preprint here: SpatialFusion: A lightweight multimodal foundation model for pathway-informed spatial niche mapping.

 The first step with Novae is computing spatial neighbors via spatial_neighbors, which takes a radius parameter.
 For this cropped region, we use a radius of 50.